fabrizio-tedeschi/Web-development-course/exercises/module-03/E04-data-structures/array/README.md

 ```

 Write a function `getAllStudentsData()` that takes an `ID` and shows all data associated to the student with the id `ID`.
+The function returns the student position in the array.
+When an error occurs the function returns -1.

 ### B) marketQueueManager